Lindsay A. Chudzik

 Tiffany came to Richmond with the only intent of finishing her education at VCU, however after falling in love with the beauty that the city holds, she decided to make it her forever home.
 Feels Blind has given her not only a sense of purpose, but a place where she feels that she can be herself completely.
 She hopes to show the true and positive sides of feminism to the readers through submissions from people of various backgrounds and orientations.
 When she’s not binge watching shows such as Black Mirror or Handmaid's Tale, she can be found reading, jamming out to music, or watching odd films (her guilty pleasure).

 Delaney Burk grew up in Alexandria, VA and graduated from VCU in 2019.
-Her work has been published in Crab Fat Magazine, From Whispers to Roars, Cleaning Up Glitter Literary Journal, Gravitas Magazine, The Aurora Review, Bottom Shelf Whiskey, Coffin Bell Journal and The Journal of Compressed Creative Arts.
+Some of her work has been published/is forthcoming in Crab Fat Magazine, From Whispers to Roars, Cleaning Up Glitter Literary Journal, Gravitas Magazine, Bottom Shelf Whiskey, Coffin Bell Journal, Defunkt Magazine, The Journal of Compressed Creative Arts, and Lunch Ticket.
 A few of her many literary inspirations are Alice Walker, James Howe, Carmen Maria Machado, and Neil Gaiman.
 When she is not watching every Colin Firth movie ever made or hoarding lipstick like a really lame dragon, she is exploring the urban fantasy genre, finding ways to merge horror and humor, and writing run-on sentences.
 She is currently attending George Mason University's MFA program with a Fiction concentration, teaching Composition, and preparing for hand-to-hand combat with Stephen King.